Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Modelling information diffusion with time-varying hypergraphs

 \begin{enumerate} \item {\itshape multiplexing}---A channel connects all communication participants sending and receiving information. \item {\itshape reciprocal}---The sender of information also receives information and the receiver also sends information.
 The information exchange converges.
 This can be in the form of feedback, queries, or acknowledgments.
-Pure broadcasting without any form of feedback does not satisfy our definition of communication. \item {\itshape concurrent}---Although a human can only feed into and consume from one channel at a time, usually multiple, concurrent channels are in use. \item {\itshape time-dependent}---Channels are not available all the time; after the information is transmitted, the channels are closed. \end{enumerate}
+Pure broadcasting without any form of feedback does not satisfy our definition of communication. \item {\itshape concurrent}---Although a human can only feed into and consume from one channel at a time, multiple concurrent channels are usually in use. \item {\itshape time-dependent}---Channels are not always available; the channels are closed after the information is transmitted. \end{enumerate}

 Channels group and structure the information for the communication participants over time and content.
-The set of all communication channels over time forms a communication network among the communication participants.
+Over time, the set of all communication channels forms a communication network among the communication participants.

-For example, a communication channel is a merge (or pull) request in code review.
+In the context of researching the information diffusion in this study, a communication channel is a discussion in a merge (or pull) request.
 A channel for a code review on a merge request begins with the initial submission and ends with the merge in case of an acceptance or a rejection.
-After the code review is completed, the channel is archived, and no further information can be exchanged.
 All participants of the review of the merge request feed information into the channel and, thereby, are connected through this channel and exchange information they communicate.
-The transmission of information is completed by closing the channel.
-A closed channel cannot be used for the exchange of information anymore.
-However, a closed channel is usually not deleted but archived and, therefore, available for passive information gathering.
-We consider this passive absorption of information from archived channels not as communication in our definition.
+After the code review is completed and the discussion has converged, the channel is closed and archived, and no new information becomes explicit and could emerge.
+However, a closed channel is usually not deleted but archived and is still available for passive information gathering.
+We do not intend to model this passive absorption of information from archived channels by retrospection with our model.

-In software engineering -- particularly for distributed development teams --, different communication mediums are applied to structure and group communication channels.
-A communication medium is the universe of all channels for a specific domain and purpose.
-Those communication mediums are usually tool-supported, for example, bug tracker, or code review.
-This allows researchers to extract those networks with a high degree of coverage and completeness.

-From the previous postulates on channel-based communication in software engineering, we derive the following conceptual model.